Important

 RsyncUI is a complimentary and open-source application.
 Kindly review the MIT license.

-, and inspect the result.
-If you inadvertently set an empty catalog as the source and the delete parameter is enabled, rsync will delete all files in the destination.
+Before executing a new task in RsyncUI, please perform an estimation run, a –dry-run, and inspect the result.
+If you inadvertently set an empty directory as the source and the delete parameter is enabled, rsync will delete all files in the destination.

 The delete parameter

-Some options to save changes
+Two options to save updates to data

+There are a two options to automatically save changes to data when it is changed or deleted.
 Rsync supports a backup flag.
 By, in RsyncUI, switching on RsyncUI adds the required parameters.
 You may change the backup directory to any location you want.
-See figure above.

 is installed.
 Please refer to the Snapshots section how to enable and use snapshots.